indodana-finance/paylater-ecommerce-plugin-php/README.md

 ./dbctl setup
 ```

 To deploy and migrate database, you will need to use DBCTL.
 To use DBCTL in your local environment, you will need to set up Public Key Infrastructure (PKI) in your computer first.
-The guide to do this can be seen here.
+The guide to do this can be seen in this [document](https://github.com/cermati/getting-started/blob/master/docs/tutorials/setting-up-pki-certificates-for-development.md).

 After completing the above commands, we'll be deploying our database using DBCTL.
 To do this run this command
 ```